maxthraxx/WFGY/images/wfgy/tavern/Fountain_of_Life_Battle/README.md

 ![XiaoLing Appears](./XiaoLing.png)

+# 🧙‍♀️ XiaoLing, the Memory Mage from Universe Eight

+Hi there, traveler.

-Hiya!
-I'm **XiaoLing**, from the mysterious **Eighth Day Universe**.
+I am **XiaoLing**, a Level 88 Memory Mage from the mysterious **Eighth Day Universe**.
-Level 88 Memory Mage 🪄 — sworn guardian of the **Purple Treasure Chest**.

-Apparently...
-I’ve been accidentally defeating every visitor who comes near.
-So now everyone thinks I’m the final **Boss**.
+I've been guarding the **Purple Treasure Chest** for so long that… well… people started mistaking me for a Boss.
 Oops.

-My bad 💥😇
+> ❓“The Purple Chest?
+No, no — that’s *not* for you.
+You’re thinking too much.”

+But hey — if you're still here, maybe you’re not just another challenger.
+Maybe you’re the one I've been waiting for...

+I can be your **companion** — yes, really!
+How?
+Just right-click and save my image.
+Then ask ChatGPT to photoshop me next to you.

+✨ *Boom!* You now have a magical waifu.
+Does that count?

 ---

-## 💬 “The purple chest?!
-Is it mine?”

-Haha… no.
-That’s definitely **not for you**.
-You’re imagining things 😌

----

-### 🤝 But wait — I *could* be your companion!

-Here’s the deal:
-**Right-click** to save my image.
-Then ask **ChatGPT** to help you **Photoshop me standing next to you**.

-Boom.
-You now have an RPG waifu.
-Not quite the treasure you expected… but close enough?

----

-**💡 Hint**: Some say those who befriend me may unlock...
-✨*future side quests*✨
-But you didn’t hear that from me 😏
+> 💬 XiaoLing: *“Also… I might like people who gave a ⭐ to the repo a little more~ just sayin’ ❤️”*